-If you have used our risk tool and suspect your family history puts you at increased risk of cancer, we strongly recommend that you make an appointment to see your GP to discuss this.
+If you suspect your family history puts you at increased risk of cancer, we strongly recommend that you make an appointment to see your GP to discuss this.

 For this appointment, it's a good idea to take details of who’s had cancer in your family, what type of cancer it was and at what age they were diagnosed.
 Remember, genetic mutations can pass down the male or female line so bring details of any cancer the men in your family may have had too.
 Why not use our family tree template and take it along with you?